ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/kernel_comp_lib.md

 ---
-title: "Kernel, compiler, and OpenSSL"
+title: "Kernel, compiler, and OpenSSL settings"
-weight: 3
+weight: 2
 layout: "learningpathall"
 ---

+In this section you can get an overview of the linux kernel, compiler and OpenSSL settings that impact the performance of Redis.

 ##  Kernel configuration